Get all the latest data for Agadir

 What's the average days-on-market in Agadir in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in Agadir is around 75 days from listing to accepted offer, though this number varies widely depending on the property type and location.
+As of 2026, the estimated average days-on-market for residential property in Agadir is around 75 to 95 days for a normal resale apartment or house.

 Are properties selling above or below asking in Agadir in 2026?